Asia Today: Thailand: Woman probably infected in quarantine

 The authorities also announced that two more people quarantined at the hotel were found infected with the coronavirus, one Asian, one European, both male.
 The Health Ministry said it had not yet concluded whether those two people were infected at the hotel.

-More than 100 people who may have come in contact with the French woman have been tested for the virus, but none have been found infected so far.
+More than 100 people who may have come in contact with the French woman have been tested for the virus, but none has been found infected so far.

 Thailand announced three new cases on Tuesday, all imported, bringing the total to 3,746, including 59 deaths.